-There are several ways you can use SEMrush to boost your SEO and content marketing efforts.
+There are several ways you can use Semrush to boost your SEO and content marketing efforts.
 The platform is packed with tools and features to optimize your overall marketing strategy.
-That said, new users may feel overwhelmed and find it difficult to figure out where to get started with SEMrush.
+That said, new users may feel overwhelmed and find it difficult to figure out where to get started with Semrush.

-To that end, here are 10 actionable ways you can use SEMrush to drive traffic to your website and improve search rankings.
+To that end, here are 10 actionable ways you can use Semrush to drive traffic to your website and improve search rankings.

-1. Find long tail keywords (with high traffic potential)
+1. Find long-tail keywords (with high traffic potential)

 Here’s the secret to SEO success: keyword research.
 Finding the most profitable keywords for your website is the cornerstone of a robust SEO strategy.

-If you operate in a niche which has tough competition, then it’s going to be difficult to dominate search results if your content strategy is built around high volume, high competition keywords.
+If you operate in a niche that has tough competition, then it’s going to be difficult to dominate search results if your content strategy is built around high volume, high competition keywords.
 If you’re just starting out, then a website with higher domain authority is almost always going to usurp you in search rankings.

 As such, you should always start with low competition keywords with high traffic potential.

-This is where a tool like SEMrush’s Keyword Magic Tool can be immensely useful.
+This is where a tool like Semrush’s Keyword Magic Tool can be immensely useful.

 The Keyword Magic Tool is an easy-to-use keyword research tool that provides all the keywords you need to build an effective SEO or PPC campaign.
 With this tool, you can generate tons of long-tail keywords for your seed keyword(s).

-To use this tool, login to your SEMrush dashboard and go through this sequence:
+To use this tool, login to your Semrush dashboard and go through this sequence:

 Keyword Analytics > Keyword Magic Tool

 On the left side of the results page, you’ll find keyword groups for your seed keywords.
-These groups can help you find long tail combinations with exactly the same keywords that people are looking for.
+These groups can help you find long-tail combinations with exactly the same keywords that people are looking for.

-You can select any of these groups to find long tail keywords under each group.
+You can select any of these groups to find long-tail keywords under each group.
 These keywords will have low-medium search volume, but less competition which means it’s easier for you to outrank your competitors.